Auburn Dam: Background

 The demand for irrigation water in the Sacramento area and other parts of the Central Valley were also growing.
 In 1854, a diversion dam was constructed on the North Fork American River at the site of Auburn Dam, to divert water into ditches that supplied downstream farms.
 Irrigation with dam and canal systems was favored because the seasonal nature of the American River caused floods in some years and droughts in others.
 A large dam at the Auburn site was thus considered for both flood control and water supply.
 In the 1950s, the Bureau of Reclamation created the first plans for a high dam at Auburn.
 Several designs, ranging from earth-fill to concrete gravity dams, were considered.
 Before the dam could be built, the Auburn-Foresthill Road – which crosses the river just upstream of the dam site – had to be relocated.
 Even before the project was authorized, contracts were let for the construction of a high bridge to carry the road over the proposed reservoir, as well as preliminary excavations at the dam site.

 The eventual design of Auburn Dam called for the creation of a reservoir with 2300000 acre feet of capacity, more than twice that of Folsom Lake.
 The extra storage would greatly reduce the flood risk to Sacramento.
 The dam was to be the principal feature of the Auburn-Folsom South Unit of the Central Valley Project, with the purpose to "provide new and supplemental water for irrigation, municipal and industrial use, and to replenish severely depleted ground water in the Folsom South region".
 Congress authorized the project in 1965; the targeted completion date was 1973.

 As the Auburn Dam proposal evolved, the project transformed from a primary flood-control structure to a multipurpose high dam that would serve various other purposes including long-term water storage, hydroelectricity generation, and recreation.
 One of the first ideas, publicized in the late 1950s, called for a 515 ft embankment dam impounding 1000000 acre.ft of water.
 In 1963, a 690 ft earthfill dam holding back 2500000 acre.ft of water was proposed.
 The pre-construction design was finalized in 1967, for a concrete thin-arch gravity structure over 680 ft high.
-This dam would be 4200 ft long, 196 ft thick at the base, and equipped with five 150 megawatt generators at its base for a total generating capacity of 700 megawatts.
+This dam would be 4200 ft long, 196 ft thick at the base, and equipped with five 150 MW generators at its base for a total generating capacity of 700 MW.
 Two concrete-lined flip bucket spillways would abut both sides of the dam.
 With the initial plans set and the project authorized, construction work for the dam started in late 1968.